 Why the rule of space is so powerful in photography composition

-As with all photography techniques involving the rules of composition, the rule of space is not so much a rule as a guide for when we’re composing images.
+As with all photography techniques involving the rules of composition, the rule of space is not so much a rule as a guide for composing images.

-The rule of space is an easy rule, but quite an effective one for creating a sense of movement, a feeling, a little intrigue and for saying something about your subject.
+The rule of space is an easy rule, but a powerful tool for creating a sense of movement, a feeling, a sense of scale and for saying something about your subject.
+Knowing how to use it helps you to decide where to place your subject in a photo.

 Rule of space composition tips